agsb/immu/README.md

 In Fig-Forth was ;CODE and must be the last piece in a compound word.
 What about if need be in the middle ?

-'Jump-to-following address' is: HERE CELL CELL + + THEN
+'Jump-to-following address' is: POSTPONE BRANCH , HERE CELL CELL + + ,

 ## Working

-I'm requesting for comments about immu, an minimal indirect thread code for forth.
+I'm requesting for comments about immu and Minimal Thread Code for Forth.

 I welcome your patience.